diogok/FastChat/README.md

 ## Features

-- Small widget so it loads fast (no dependency).
+- Small widget so it loads fast (no dependency, not even jquery).
 - Simple websocket protocol, so it has low load and can keep many clients connected.
 - Can customize using just css (look at default css).
 - Wrapped in it self so it doesn't get in your way.